vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/rule_enforce.md

 ### Quarantine (NSX Only):
-Quarentine is an action of removing a VM from any network, isolating it from the rest of your enviornment.
+Quarantine is an action of removing a VM from any network, isolating it from the rest of your environment.

 Quarantine is a remediation action that can be enforced by following this procedure:
 1. Select your Scope from Dashboard.